JereNurminen/weather-app/README.md

 The directory `util/` contains a few useful utilities for development. `db_initializer.py` creates the database (`config.py` must be set up for this to work). `get_weather.py` is a script that runs continuously, getting the current weather hourly from [OpenWeatherMap](https://openweathermap.org/) and sending it to the server using its API.
 This way the app always has some recent-ish data to work with, and it will show up on the logs the same way as 'real' observations.

 ## Logging
-The app logs all sent observations in a file in its root in addition to the database.
+The app logs all sent observations in a file in its root directory in addition to the database.

 ## Notes
-* The app is currently build in a way that may make it hard to deploy elsewhere, as I've been developing it straight on the server.
+* The app is currently built in a way that may make it hard to deploy elsewhere, as I've been developing it straight on the server.
 If you want to see how the 'finished' product functions and looks, just take a look at it [online](weather.jerenurminen.me).